 People are afraid of forgetting, I get that.
 You’re afraid of forgetting people, moments, feelings.
 So you hold on to everything that reminds you and everything that could potentially remind you.
 You hold on out of fear and guilt.

-But instead of blindly holding on, you need to make time to mindfully remember.
+But instead of blindly holding on, make time to mindfully remember.
 Mindfully remember the past and then go live in the present.

-Life is a constantly flowing river.
-You cannot, no matter how hard you try, hold on to the water that flows so swiftly through your fingers.
+Life is constant river.
+You cannot, no matter how hard you try, hold on to the water that flows swiftly through your fingers.
 It passes straight through, regardless of whether you want it to or not.

 Memories fade.
 It’s a truth.